Towards Multi-Modal Animal Pose Estimation: A Survey and In-Depth Analysis: RGB-based Animal Pose Estimation

 Collectively, these methods in single-camera-view skeleton-only 3D APE underscore the dynamic evolution of the field, reflecting a shift towards more generalized and unsupervised learning paradigms that promise to enhance the versatility and applicability of pose estimation across a broader spectrum of animal species.

-\paragraph{\textbf{Animal Mesh Recovery}} In the domain of 3D single-camera-view APE from monocular images and videos, this AMR subfield is further categorized into model-based AMR and model-free AMR.
+On the other hand, \textbf{AMR} for 3D APE from monocular images and videos is further categorized into model-based AMR and model-free AMR.
 The former predominantly utilizes parametric body models to infer the detailed 3D mesh of animals.
 The latter eliminates the need for a pre-existing parametric template model to recover 3D animal meshes.

-One of the most well-known \textbf{model-based AMR} is the Skinned Multi-Animal Linear (SMAL) model \cite{zuffi20173d}, which provides a template for various animal classes based on 3D scanning of deformable toy animals.
+One of the most well-known \textbf{model-based AMR} is the Skinned Multi-Animal Linear (SMAL) model \citep{zuffi20173d}, which provides a template for various animal classes based on 3D scanning of deformable toy animals.
 The SMAL model represents animals using a linear combination of shape bases, which are adapted to capture the diversity of animal forms, alongside a set of pose parameters to articulate the model.
 This framework serves as a foundation for many model-based AMR works.
-A notable enhancement of the SMAL model is SMALR \cite{Zuffi8578514}, which allows the recovery of detailed 3D shapes of unseen animals and creates textured 3D meshes.
-SMALST \cite{zuffi2019three} further amalgamates real textures with synthetically generated poses, shapes, and backgrounds.
-Beyond SMALST, the field has seen the development of breed-specific variants of SMAL, such as models for dogs \cite{ruegg2023bite, ruegg2022barc, biggs2020wldo, li2021coarse} and birds \cite{wang2021birds}.
+A notable enhancement of the SMAL model is SMALR \citep{Zuffi8578514}, which allows the recovery of detailed 3D shapes of unseen animals and creates textured 3D meshes.
+SMALST \citep{zuffi2019three} further amalgamates real textures with synthetically generated poses, shapes, and backgrounds.
+Beyond SMALST, the field has seen the development of breed-specific variants of SMAL, such as models for dogs \citep{ruegg2023bite, ruegg2022barc, biggs2020wldo, li2021coarse} and birds \citep{wang2021birds}.
 These models incorporate scaling parameters into the SMAL framework to enable breed-specific fitting.
 By using the pre-defined 3D shape and pose priors for the target animals, model-based AMR methods aid the animal shape reconstructions in ambiguous cases; the recovered mesh model further provides details for analyzing body size, posture, motion, behaviour, and health conditions.
 However, when we need to estimate the poses for new animal types without an existing template mesh, data collection for these unseen animals can be time-intensive, thus restricting model-based AMR's applicability to the diverse animal kingdom.